 Public dental services

-Public dental services are subsidised by the state government to offer basic care to children and adults holding a Health Care Card or Pensioner Concession Card.
-They may charge a small fee, depending on the treatment, but overall, they are much cheaper than a private dentist.
+Public dental services are subsidised by the state government to offer basic care to people with a Health Care Card, Pensioner Concession Card or Commonwealth Seniors Health Card.
+They may charge a small fee depending on the treatment.